Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 And I take abuse day after day.

-I loved what you said about uh the president yesterday.
+I loved what you said about the president yesterday.

 The man is a great man.

-Twenty years down the road, when the history is written, it's gonna look it's gonna be great.
+20 years down the road, when the history is written, it's going to be great.

 It won't take that long.

-I predict to you that three years from now, maybe four, people are gonna be looking back and say, you know, Bush guy wasn't so bad.
+I predict to you that three years from now, maybe four, people are going to be looking back and saying, Bush guy wasn't so bad.

 I agree with you.

-I think the thing that you need to do for us is, you know, maybe on the on the website, give us some direction for the young guys, because I know I'm not the only guy out there that wants to run that's that's scared of getting hammered.
+I think the thing that you need to do for us is, you know, maybe on the website, give us some direction for the young guys, because I know I'm not the only guy out there that wants to run that's scared of getting hammered.

-We and we give our kids so much that we need to start pulling back, and we need to start saying, hey, we can we can there's not that much.
+I mean, I think if you give us a little bit of guidance, I think my generation out of anybody, we've been given so much, and we give our kids so much, that we need to start pulling back, and we need to start saying, hey, we can, there's not that much.

 You know what?

-Let me tell you I don't have a lot of time left here for this.
+I don't have a lot of time left here, but this is being hammered.

 That's the one thing I can tell you about very briefly.